 We are family-focused, family-friendly and family-inclusive reenactors with the goal of safe, interactive education in a wholesome, faith-friendly environment.
 We welcome family involvement and have diverse roles for civilians of both genders and all ages.
 Like so many of our forebears we are guided by Christian principles and are convinced that authenticity demands that these principles and practices be included in order to achieve a realistic historic portrayal and representation of the times.
 We also believe and have proven that positive historical reenacting can be a wonderful faith and character building tool for both genders and all ages that translates into a positive impact in the modern world as well.
-Our standards for participating are high yet between soldiers and civilians the 1st Virginia / 2nd Virginia / 1st Minnesota is over 200 persons strong with an accurate, historically authentic median age of under 25 for our soldiers!
+Our standards for participating are high yet between soldiers and civilians the 1st Virginia / 2nd Virginia / 1st Minnesota is large, growing and has an accurate, historically authentic median age of under 25 for our soldiers!
 "Family-friendly Civil War reenacting - with high historic, safety and behavioral standards - Isn't it about time?"
 We always take the high road!

 Now for a little Virginia history...